LiliaVasileva/Flower-Shop-React-Project/README.md

 For better performance probably is better to change the Model interface inside the service and to create additional model only for comments with many-to-many relationship with Item and User Model.
 This way it will be easier to extract only the current user comments.

+#Context overview ->

+The API contains three main context providers -> authContext, itemContext and userContext;

+*authContext contains the following handlers ->  onLoginSubmit, onRegisterSubmit, onLogout;
+it provided access through the whole API to information about the current userId, token, email and if the user isAuthenticated;